 No, but if it was a concern you could always write it out to remove some of the thought process.
-This wouldn't be a bad ideal if you have other family members that want to help out with diaper changes.
-Jenna did this for the fit of the diaper, but you could put up a how-to for wash directions if multiple people were washing the cloth diapers.
+This wouldn't be a bad idea if you have other family members that want to help out with diaper changes.
+Jenn did this for the fit of the diaper, but you could put up a how-to for wash directions if multiple people were washing the cloth diapers.
 It would ensure they got the correct wash.

 Have you had any issues with cloth diapering?